harrylaucngd/MSFlow/README.md

-## MSFlow: a flow matching framewrok for guided de-novo drug elucidation from MassSpec data
+## MSFlow: a flow matching framework for guided de-novo drug elucidation from MassSpec data